GecklesTheClown/GecklesTheClown/README.md

 - 👯 I’m looking to connect with other researchers
 - 🧘‍♂️ I love to meditate (the I is questionable)
 - 🥅 2022 Goals: Have a consistent sleep pattern 🤣
-- ⚡ Fun fact: I like to climb walls and play board games.

 ### Connect with me: